-- Comfortable staffroom with regularly updated wellbeing board - Staff social events e.g. staff quiz - SLT listen and consult with staff regularly adapting plans to meet the needs of the team - Staff training offered throughout the year on child and family mental health - Mindful moments in staff briefing - WAMHS drop in 1:1 support with our WAMHS clinician - WAMHS reflective practice fortnightly meetings for teachers and TAs lead by WAMHS Clinician and SEND Co - Staff buddies a chance to meet, email and text words of kindness to your buddy each week or carry out a thoughtful gesture - Staff message board for staff to write words of encouragement or thanks - Personal messages chance to write a personal message of thanks or kindness to another staff member on a card and post in their pigeonhole. - Awesome award-staff can nominate a staff member who has been 'awesome'.
-There is a winner each month. - Staff yoga every week after school - Email policy etiquette no emails at the weekend or after 6.00 pm - Marking is done in teams - SLT support with medium term planning - Shared breakfasts every half term - Two staff members appointed as Staff Wellbeing Ambassadors meet termly with the SEN Co/WAMHS lead
+- Staff buddies a chance to meet and take part in fun weekly activities to develop relationships across the school - Staff message board for staff to write words of encouragement or thanks - Personal messages chance to write a personal message of thanks or kindness to another staff member on a card and post in their pigeonhole. - Awesome award-staff can nominate a staff member who has been 'awesome'.
+There is a winner each month. - Staff yoga to conclude a half term - Email policy etiquette no emails at the weekend or after 6.00 pm - Subject leader support with medium term planning - Shared breakfasts every half term